tommenomnom/esa/README.md

 - Makeshift HUD.
 We used [this](https://www.youtube.com/watch?v=m9AUhavpY7o&ab_channel=ProjectDiY) tutorial for inspiration but created it into a stand.
 - Makeshift steering wheel
 - Makeshift dashboard to attach the LED's on
+- A phone that has the [SuRT](https://www.researchgate.net/figure/Surrogate-reference-task-SuRT-example-screen_fig5_256446631) app installed to distract the participant
 - 2x phone that can be linked to mirror screens.
 We used [Airdroid](https://play.google.com/store/apps/details?id=com.sand.aircast&hl=en_US&pli=1) for this.

 LED setup: